 Remember also that medical records are not inviolate.
 They may be inaccurate, incomplete (eg, mislaid hospital reports, visits to alternative practitioners or NHS walk-in centres) or simply not fit for purpose (eg, functional information which GPs may not record).
 They may be valid from a clinical point of view but not from a legal point of view (eg, accounts of symptoms which had not been personally witnessed by the report writer would be considered hearsay in a court of law).
 All these points should be taken into account when writing a report.

 Reports based on information held by doctors can be useful and valid.
-However, organisations or individuals sometimes request reports based on assumptions that doctors hold more information than they do, to confirm what patients have already told them, or in the mistaken belief that by doing so they can transfer responsibility for the outcome of the report to the medical practitioner.
+However, organisations or individuals sometimes request medical reports based on assumptions that doctors hold more information than they do, to confirm what patients have already told them, or in the mistaken belief that by doing so they can transfer responsibility for the outcome of the report to the medical practitioner.
 It should be remembered that doctors are not obliged to provide reports outside of their legal and contractual responsibilities.
 Stick to facts rather than opinions.
-Do not be afraid to admit you do not have the knowledge to answer a question or to suggest that a person with greater expertise might be better placed to write the report, if indeed that is the case.
+Do not be afraid to admit you do not have the knowledge to answer a question or to suggest that a person with greater expertise might be better placed to write the medical report, if indeed that is the case.

 - What class does the report fall into?